A TypeScript library for managing HTTP status information, with detailed status classes.

 console.log(notFoundStatus.description); // The requested resource could not be found but may be available in the future.
 Subsequent requests by the client are permissible.

-Handling Errors with HTTP Statuses
+Handling Errors Using HTTP Statuses

 import express from 'express';